 Why Buy a Higher Lumen Rating Projector?

-It will future proof you should you decide to go larger with your outdoor movie screen, but also means you have a far stronger light source coming from your projector.
+It will future proof you, should you decide to go larger with your outdoor movie screen, but it also means you have a far stronger light source coming from your projector.

 As a general rule of thumb, an outdoor movie projector with a lumen rating of 3,000 plus should be able to project an image you can see before sunset.